gordonad/logback-roo-addon/readme.txt

 2. Note your Maven file location and jar file name (you need this for the next step)
 3. At the Roo Shell type the following: osgi start --url  file:///user_home/.m2/repository/com/gordondickens/roo/addon/roo.addon.logback/0.1.0.BUILD-SNAPSHOT/roo.addon.logback-0.1.0.BUILD-SNAPSHOT.jar
+*** Set our maven directory in the above line first!

 4. Verify with the following commmand: osgi ps